|

 ·

-cigarette correspond closely to the total puff volumes obtained by Health
+volumes per cigarette correspond closely to the total puff volumes

 intensive method for a regular Marlboro cigarette.